About this listing

 Curl up on the cute window seat to admire stunning Lake & fell views.
-Rest well in the Laura Ashley wrought iron sleigh bed with its comfy bespoke mattress & waken to birdsong.
+Rest well in a Laura Ashley wrought iron sleigh bed with comfy pocket-sprung bespoke mattress & waken to birdsong.

 Given below is some SPECIFIC DESCRIPTION of Claife Heights, one of 11 bedrooms at Blenheim Lodge Bed and Breakfast, Bowness-on-Windermere, and also a GENERAL DESCRIPTION of our family home.

 Blenheim Lodge is unique for the following reasons:

 * our secluded B&B is one of maybe 10 serviced accommodation places in Bowness AND Windermere with excellent views of Lake Windermere and the fells